Poker Author James McManus Scripts TED-Ed Poker History Animation‘Positively Fifth Street’ Author Also Discusses TED Talk, Other Projects |

 “Their brief history of chess had racked up millions of views, and they wanted to make a similar one for poker,” he told Card Player.
 “Someone there had read Cowboys Full and thought I could do a good job.

 “TED’s entire production team is top-notch.
 I think the animator, Chintis Lundgren, did a wonderful job with her signature, gently humorous style.
-The target audience is roughly grades 5-12, the next generation of poker players, or anyone who’s curious about the provenance and evolution of the game.
+The target audience is roughly grades 5-12, the next generation of online poker players, or anyone who’s curious about the provenance and evolution of the game.
 The toughest part for me was deciding what to leave out of a 525-page book, since their videos must be under six minutes.”

 Poker Featured In Popular Series